TheQuengineer/ddsanalytics/reports/DDSAnalyticsReport.md

 ##### Assumptions

+# This assumptions are not for reg.models but for comparing of the means between two samples (Anova test), we did not check 3d and 4th.plus reg.model has 15 not defined slopes because of singularities.
+Do not feel comfortable about this model.
+Need to discuss.
 Below are a list of Assumptions we will proceed this test under

 1. `Random Sample`: Our Data was indeed sampled randomly from the dataset using computation, therefore every data point had equal opportunity of being chosen.